pliny-the-other/graphql-security-academy/packages/lessons/broken-object-level-authorization/README.md

 }
 ```

-Our server lacks object-level authorization, and this allows any attacker to access unpublished data.
+Although the post has not been published, any user or attacker can access it because our server lacks object-level authorization.
 Let's fix it!

 ## Limiting access to published posts

-Since the beginning of this lesson, we issue requests as Eve, whose id is 3.
-The server identify us thanks to the `Authorization: Bearer 3` header, defined in the bottom left corner of the IDE.
-Eve should not be able to access Alice's unpublished posts.
+Since the beginning of this lesson, we have been issuing requests as Eve, whose id is 3.
+The server identies us thanks to the `Authorization: Bearer 3` header defined in the bottom left corner of the IDE.
+However, Eve, or any other user except for Alice, should not be able to access Alice's unpublished posts.

-Our authentication mechanism is rather simple, but enough for this lesson.
-It is implemented in `context.js`.
-The `getContext` functions returns either an object containing the current user, or an empty if the user is not authenticated.
-This object is then passed to the resolvers as the `context` argument, in third position.
+Our authentication mechanism is rather simple as implemented in `context.js`, but enough for this lesson.
+The `getContext` function returns either an object containing the current user, or an empty object if the user is not authenticated.
+This object is then passed to the resolvers as the `context` argument.

 We already have a resolver that relies on authentication: `me`.
-You can see that you are properly identified as Eve by running the following query:
+You can see that you are correctly identified as Eve by running the following query:

 ```graphql
 query {